 “In addition, we have hedged 100% of the projected 2004 and 2005 gas production volumes from these assets at prices well above today’s levels, further ensuring that these transactions will create significant value for our shareholders.
 We believe our focus on acquiring high-quality properties, hedging the acquired production at opportunistically high prices and then applying a value-added drilling program to increase production and proved reserves will continue to be a winning strategy for our shareholders in the years ahead.”

-Chesapeake has come long way from its years in the stock market basement in the late 1990s.
-Its shares traded at $12.32 Monday at noon, up from about 75 cents/share in February 1999.
+The company clearly has come long way from its years in the stock market basement in the late 1990s.
+Its shares traded over $12.50 last week compared to about 75 cents/share in February 1999.

 ©Copyright 2004 Intelligence Press Inc. Allrights reserved.
 The preceding news report may not be republishedor redistributed, in whole or in part, in any form, without priorwritten consent of Intelligence Press, Inc.